 Experience.
 As a oral prosthetics doctor, we have additional experience both in education and in the number of hours we have spent performing procedures replacing teeth.
 You can visit a dentist who tends to focus on preventative care and only replaces teeth occasionally, or you can visit a oral prosthetics doctor who spends a significant amount of time doing so.

-Check out what others are saying about our implant dental services on Yelp: Prosthodontist Tucson
+Check out what others are saying about our implant dental services on Google: Prosthodontist Tucson

 Tucson Oral Prosthetics Doctor